Position

 Key Points to Remember:

-- Hardy deciduous shrub
+- Hardy deciduous shrub ideal for UK gardens

-- Fragrant white flowers in early summer
+- Produces strongly scented white flowers in late spring to early summer

-- Grows 2.5-3 metres tall
+- Grows 2.5-3 metres tall unless pruned regularly

 - Needs well-drained soil